Genoma-Agency/db-sync/README.md

 # db-sync

+Mysql/Mariadb records transfer utility.

+This application copy/sync records between databases.

+The selection of records to copy is made based on the primary key of the records.

 ## Warning

-### This application modifies database tables.
-Use with extreme caution and back up databases before running.
+#### This application modifies database tables content.

+#### Use with extreme caution and back up databases before running.

+This application does not change the structure of the tables.
+All tables in the source database must already be present and identical in the destination database.

+## Usage

+TODO

-## Requiremens
+## Requirements

 - C++20 compiler
 - soci mysql